West Cornwall · TR20

 Typical single-storey rear extensions run twelve to twenty weeks on site; two-storey and wraparound projects sixteen to thirty weeks.

-Ludgvan Extensions — common questions.
+Ludgvan Extensions — local questions answered.

 - Will my house be liveable during the build?